 I was understandably upset the thread gave up the way they did, so purchasing a new fork was the first thing that crossed my mind.
 I’ve been really happy with the performance of the Rockshox Pike and its been our go-to for our trail bikes.
 The X-Fusion Trace was going to need some tuning anyway, as the fork’s spring rate has been far too linear for my preferences, bottoming out when riding aggressively on burly trails.

 However, I already have two Pike forks lying on the floor of the garage.
 Unfortunately both are for 650b wheels as opposed to 29″, the size required.
-The reason I chose to go with the X-Fusion in the first place was cost based, and until I did something with the Pike forks, it was going to be hard to justify the purchase of new equipment.
+The reason I chose to go with the X-Fusion in the first place was cost-based, and until I did something with the Pike forks, it was going to be hard to justify the purchase of new equipment.
 It was time weigh the pros and cons.

 Option one: replace the fork lowers.
 I wasn’t excited about the prospect of acquiring new fork lowers.
 After all, I had just recently assembled this bike, and to top it off, added sweet custom decals to make this thing unique.
 I’m a rather lazy bike mechanic, and even if I was able to secure replacement fork lowers as a warranty or low cost replacement, I’d still have to disassemble the fork.
 (I had recently adjusted the travel of the Trace from 100mm to 120mm).
 Plus the replacement lower legs would lack the cool custom decals.
 This would be a massive pain in the ass, so it was demoted to the last option.